Types of Cover

-Wholeturnover Policy (WTO Policy)
+Wholeturnover Policy (APG)

 A major emphasis of the state export guarantee scheme is the Wholeturnover Policy.
 Especially for small and medium-sized exporters, it offers an easily manageable and flexible means of comprehensively protecting their export revenues at a good price.
 A Wholeturnover Policy is a form of multiple transaction policy under which the exporter can safeguard transactions with several buyers in various countries.
 Cover can be given at a much more favourable premium rate than for specific risk guarantees.
 In addition, no administration or processing fees are charged.
 The Wholeturnover Policy has a currency period of two years.
 Cover for the individual amounts receivable begins on the respective shipment date of the goods.